 As the Gottmans write: “The bottom line is this: You don’t want to have the kind of relationship in which you win and are influential in the relationship but wind up crushing your partner’s dream.
 You want the kind of relationship in which each of you support one another’s dreams”.

 “Creating shared meaning”, refers to creating rituals within the relationship and establishing an agreed upon culture that defines shared practices that make both partners feel connected.
 This could involve the agreed upon routine of having family dinners together, of praying together, or of never going to bed angry with each other.

 How Can Gottman Method Couples Counseling Help You and Your Partner?

 The Gottman Method of Couples Counseling is about teaching couples the skills needed to build their own sound relationship house.
 The assumption is that all couples can learn to emulate the practices that successful couples engage in and can build new habits to replace old ones that have not been working.

 The Gottman Method is a skills-based approach to creating a strong relationship.
 By doing more of the right things, and doing less of the relationship-damaging things, you can make your relationship grow in the direction of greater intimacy and satisfaction.

 Does the Gottman Method of Couples Counseling Work?

-Learning some of the skills of successful couples communication and friendship building can be immensely useful to couples who are often turning to a couples therapist because they just don’t know what to do.
+Learning some of the skills of successful couples communication and friendship building can be immensely useful to couples who are struggling to get their needs met when they simply use their automatic gut reactions.